danielsolin/articles/DS.Articles.AsyncSyncPlugin/README.md

 }
 ```

----

-## Best Practices

-- **Never call external services directly from the plugin** unless you’re sure
-  they are fast and deterministic.
-- **Use HttpClient responsibly** — don’t instantiate it per request in the Azure
-  Function.
-- **Handle all errors explicitly** and log them.
-- **Validate the incoming payload carefully**.
-- **Use dependency injection** in your Azure Function for logging and
-  `HttpClient` reuse.

----

 ## Summary

 Yes — it’s possible to get asynchronous behavior inside a synchronous Dataverse
 plugin.
-You just need to **cheat a little**, by offloading the async work to
+You just need to offload the parallel work to something that’s allowed
-something that’s allowed to `await`.
-In this case, that something is an Azure
+to perform threading and asynchronous operations.
+In this case, that something
+is an Azure Function (but again - it does not have to be), which can run the
-Function running in parallel and returning its result synchronously to the
+workload in parallel and return the result synchronously to the plugin.
-plugin.

-This is not only a clever hack — it’s often a real-world necessity.

----

-> 🧪 Use this responsibly.
-You’re still within the plugin timeout window and
-> relying on external availability.